Honda Prelude vs Subaru BRZ

 Feature Showdown

-The Honda Prelude features a 9-inch touchscreen paired with a 10.2-inch digital dash, while the Subaru BRZ gets a 8-inch display.
+The Honda Prelude features a 9-inch touchscreen paired with a 10.2-inch digital dash, while the Subaru BRZ gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Prelude stands out with wireless Apple CarPlay/Android Auto, wireless charging, Bose audio and ambient lighting that you will not find on the Subaru BRZ.
 The Subaru BRZ counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.